DrHughHarvey/gpt3_radreports/README.md

 Next we created some examples we want to use to _prime_ GPT3.
 e.g:
 ```
 gpt.add_example(Example("There are several hyerechoic calcific foci within the gallbladder with significant posterior acoustic shadowing in keeping with cholecystolithiasis", "There are several dense objects typical of gallstones within the gallbladder"))
 ```

 When you load the web app and visit the examples tab, you will see the six examples I have selected to _prime_ GPT3.
-You can add more of your own by clikcing the 'add example' button at the bottom.
+You can add more of your own by clicking the 'add example' button at the bottom.

 ![Alt text](https://github.com/DrHughHarvey/gpt3_radreports/blob/master/images/add_example.png?raw=true "Title")

 These are the 6 pre-selected examples.
 You can _prime_ GPT3 using different examples, and take note of how the outputs change.

 ### Example 1
 ```